Markhorcapital/event-listener/Readme.md

 This project is licensed under the MIT License.

+## Flow of loading secrets

+  **Configuration Properties**:

+   - All configuration properties such as AWS_SECRET_NAME, AWS_REGION, SQS_QUEUE_URL, etc., are initialized to null in the ISecrets object.
+   - These properties include crucial settings like AWS credentials, Web3 provider, smart contract addresses, and event topics.

+  **Secrets Class**:

+   - A Secrets class is defined which implements the Singleton pattern, ensuring only one instance of the secrets exists across the application.
+   - The setSecrets() method allows setting or updating the configuration properties at runtime.
+   - The class is exported as a pre-initialized instance (Secrets) for use throughout the application.

+  ### Development Environment:

+   - When the NODE_ENV is set to development, it loads environment variables using the dotenv package.
+   - These environment variables are then mapped to the ISecrets object, and the secrets are set globally using the Secrets.setSecrets() method.

+  ### Production Environment:

+   - For production, the AWS SDK is configured using the region specified in the environment variables.
+   - The code interacts with AWS Secrets Manager to fetch the secret using the getSecretValue() method.
+   - The secret data retrieved from AWS is combined with any additional environment variables and passed to the Secrets.setSecrets() method.

 ## Project Execution Flow

 => With 'npm run dev', the prestart code runs which is load_env.js.